siddhi-io/www/en/docs/docs/query-guide.md

 insert into <output stream>;
 ```

 Here `<aggregate function>` uniquely identifies the aggregate function.
 The `<parameter>` defined input parameters the aggregate function can accept.
 The input parameters can be attributes, constant values, results of other functions or aggregate functions, results of mathematical or logical expressions, or time values.
-The number and type of parameters an aggregate function accepts depend on the function itself.
+The number and type of parameters an aggregate function accepts depend on the aggregate function itself.

 **Inbuilt aggregate functions**

-Following are some inbuilt aggregation functions, for more functions refer [execution extensions](../extensions/).
+Following are some inbuilt aggregation functions, for more aggregate functions refer [execution extensions](../extensions/).

 |Inbuilt aggregate function | Description|
 | ------------- |-------------|